-\textbf{Visual Comparison.} The visual comparisons are shown in Fig.~\ref{figsyn}. {{We find that although LI, NMAR, and CNNMAR can remove obvious streaky artifacts, they introduce secondary artifacts and lose useful image details to a certain extent, which is caused by the discontinuity in the corrected sinogram.
-DuDoNet and DuDoNet++ both produce over-smoothed artifact-removed image, which is mainly due to the lack of physical geometry constraint on the final output of image enhancement module.
-Although DSCMAR can generate a sharper image, the image intensity is not very accurate, for example, for the bone structures.
-This is possibly because that the prior image is not sufficiently accurate for sinogram completion.
-Comparatively, our methods not only evidently remove more artifacts but also better preserve the image details.}}
+\textbf{Visual Comparison.} The visual comparisons are shown in Fig.~\ref{figsyn}.
+We find that although LI, NMAR, and CNNMAR can remove obvious streaky artifacts, they introduce secondary artifacts and lose useful image details to a certain extent, which is caused by the discontinuity in the corrected sinogram.
+DuDoNet and DuDoNet++ both produce over-smoothed artifact-removed image, which is mainly due to the lack of physical geometry constraint on the final output of image enhancement module. {{For DSCMAR, the image details can be preserved well and the reconstructed CT images have better sharpness.
+This is mainly attributed to that the final recovered CT image is obtained via the filtered back projection operation which can alleviate the over-smoothness problem caused by CNN.
+However, the image intensity is not very accurate, for example, for the bone structures.
+This is possibly because that the learnable flexibility of DSCMAR is reduced since the final CT image is directly reconstructed in a fixed analytic manner, and the prior image is not sufficiently accurate for sinogram completion, which would largely affect the contrast of the artifact-reduced CT image.}} Comparatively, our methods not only evidently remove more artifacts but also better preserve the image details.